Minimal Surfaces in Hyperbolic 3-manifolds: Preliminaries

 Throughout the paper, we will frequently use shrinkwrapping technique to obtain "defective" minimal surfaces.
 The shrinkwrapping technique was introduced by Calegari and Gabai in \cite{CG} where they prove the celebrated {\em Marden's Tameness Conjecture}.
 A simpler version of this technique can also be seen at \cite{Co1}.

-In particular, shrinkwrapping is "tightening" a given "incompressible surface" $S$ outside of a finite collection of geodesic curves $\Gamma$ in a hyperbolic $3$-manifold.
-At the end of this "tightening" process, one obtains an isotopy of $S$ into a "defective minimal surface" $T$, where $T$ is minimal except along some curve segments along $T\cap \Gamma$.
-We call such a surface $T$ $\Gamma$-minimal, i.e. $T$ is smooth with mean curvature $0$ everywhere except $T\cap\Gamma$.
+In particular, shrinkwrapping is "tightening" a given "incompressible surface" $S$ outside of a finite collection of geodesic curves $\Gamma$.
+At the end of this "tightening" process, one obtains an isotopy of $S$ into a "defective minimal surface" $\Sigma$, where $\Sigma$ is minimal except along some curve segments along $\Sigma\cap \Gamma$ (See Figure \ref{shrinkfig}).
+We call such a surface $\Gamma$-minimal, i.e. $\Sigma$ is smooth with mean curvature $0$ everywhere except $\Sigma\cap\Gamma$.
 The geometry of the surface near these singular segments is also well-understood along the lines of {\em thin obstacle problem}.
 Here is the main technical result of \cite{CG}.
+Note that $S$ is $2$-incompressible relative to $\Gamma$ means that any essential compressing disk for $S$ intersects $\Gamma$ at least twice.

 \begin{lem} [Shrinkwrapping] \cite[Theorem 1.10]{CG} Let $M$ be a complete, orientable hyperbolic $3$-manifold, and let $\Gamma$ be a finite collection of pairwise disjoint simple closed geodesics in $M$.
 Furthermore, let $S \subset M-\Gamma$ be a closed embedded $2$-incompressible surface rel. $\Gamma$ which separates some component of $\Gamma$ from another.
-Then S is homotopic to a $\Gamma$-minimal surface T via a homotopy $F : S \times[0, 1] \to M$ such that
+Then S is homotopic to a $\Gamma$-minimal surface $T$ via a homotopy $F : S \times[0, 1] \to M$ such that

 \begin{enumerate} \item $F(S \times 0) = S$, \item $F(S \times t) = S_t$ is an embedding disjoint from $\Gamma$ for $0\leq t< 1$, \item $F(S \times 1) = T$, \item if $T'$ is any other surface with these properties, then $\mbox{area}(T) \leq \mbox{area}(T')$ \end{enumerate}